spycle/microbot_push/README.md

 ## Services

-Not implemented yet.
-It might be possible to use the Keymitt app to calibrate but settings may be lost on reset?
+Calibration - set the depth, duration, and switch mode (normal|invert|toggle).
-~~Calibration - set the depth, duration, and switch mode (normal|invert|toggle).~~ ~~The Push will retain the settings so only needs running once.~~
+The Push will retain the settings so only needs running once.

-~~NB. when running this service the MicroBot will push to the given depth to aid in calibration, but not necessarily for the selected duration.
-The setting is however stored.~~
+NB. when running this service the MicroBot will push to the given depth to aid in calibration, but not necessarily for the selected duration.
+The setting is however stored locally on the device.

 ```yaml
 service: microbot_push.calibrate